Dominexis/Collatz-Conjecture/README.md

 ![Collatz Sequence Inverter Formula Derivation](images/sequence_inverter_formula_pattern.png "Collatz Sequence Inverter Formula Derivation")

 Abstracting these patterns results in the Collatz sequence inverter formula.

+## Trailing Bit Generator

+When a number is iterated through the Collatz function, the least significant bits affect the most significant bits.
+The multiplication and addition steps strictly move information from right to left.
+For the division step, only divisions by 2 occur, which in binary, is a simple bitshift to the right.

+For instance, the first step, whether up or down, is determined by the parity of the least significant bit.
+The immediate division by 2 causes a bitshift to the right, so then the parity of the second bit now determines the step.
+So the first two steps were determined by the first two bits (step here referring to an up or down step ending in a division by 2).
+Generally, the first `n` steps are determined by the first `n` bits.
+Because of the multiplication and addition steps, they must be taken as a set; so you cannot, for instance, take the third bit on its own to determine the third step.

+The trailing bit generator reverses this process and takes a sequence of steps and computes the trailing bits which will produce that sequence of steps when iterated through the Collatz function.
+It requires assigning the denominator in advance as that will change how the reversal process goes.

+## Known Attributes of the Trailing Bit Generator

+- A given sequence of steps has infinitely many instances as the sequence appearing in a larger sequence depends only on the least significant bits, allowing the most significant bits to be assigned arbitrarily without changing the immediate steps.

+- If the sequence is infinite in length, the trailing bits will become a 2-adic number representing the actual value.
+If the sequence repeats itself, the result will be the number from the loop encoded by said sequence.

+- Because of the above point, all repeating sequences must belong to loops, meaning that if there exists a divergent sequence, the steps must be non-repeating.

+- Because of the non-repeating nature of such a sequence, if it were fed through the trailing bit generator, the resulting 2-adic number would also be non-repeating, and would thus represent an irrational number.
+Thus, any sequence capable of diverging would have to consist of irrational numbers.

+- Because of the above point, there exists no divergent sequences within the rationals, save for the trivial cases of rationals with even denominators.